 While warmer weather may still be hanging on, colder temperatures are just around the corner.
-Now is the time to start preparing your home for winter.
-September brings the start of school and the harvest season but it’s also a time for those located in colder climates to prepare for the long road ahead.
-There are lots of things to tackle in and around your home to make sure you’re prepped to avoid a winter weather disaster.
-Here are some things to check off your list while summer turns into fall.
+Now is the time to start preparing your home or property for winter.
+Fall brings the start of school and the harvest season but it’s also a time for those located in colder climates to prepare for the long road ahead.
+There are lots of things to tackle in and around your property to make sure you’re prepped to avoid a winter weather disaster.
+Here are some things to check off your list when summer turns into autumn.

 - Drain irrigation.
 If you have outside faucets, make sure to drain everything completely and shut it off before freezing temperatures roll in.
 This includes hoses and irrigation systems.
 If you don’t drain outside pipes, you risk any water left in them causing them to become damaged, which means a hassle when you go to use them again in the spring or even worse!

 - Rake leaves.
 Get all those leaves together and save your grass.
 It might be tempting to leave them but come spring you’ll hate yourself for it.
-Gather leaves and mulch and dispose of them at a township facility.
+Gather leaves and mulch and dispose of them at a local municipal facility.

 - Trim plants around the yard.
 Prune back trees, shrubs, and plants as needed.
 It’ll save you work and possible problems after winter is through.